codesandtags/blog/content/posts/2020-05-02-learning-to-learn/index.md

 18. The first 20 hours and ultralearning books.
     - [The first 20 hours](https://www.amazon.es/First-20-Hours-Learn-Anything/dp/1591846943)
     - [Ultralearning](https://www.amazon.com/-/es/Scott-Young/dp/006285268X)

+PS: If you are starting to learn, I suggest you can start with this [Learning to learn Course by ZTM](https://academy.zerotomastery.io/purchase?product_id=1527922&coupon_code=FRIENDS10&affcode=441520_49y0uhps) and get a 10% discount using that link.

 Cheers and keep learning! 🍻